Lunch Menu

 Certified Orientation and Mobility Specialist (COMS)

 A COMS is a specialist who is certified to teach safe, efficient, and effective travel skills.
 A COMS is certified through the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP).
 This organization maintains a list of certificants.
-The CEC-DVI wrote a document to describe the role of the Certified O&M specialist.
+The CEC-DVI wrote a document to describe the role of the certified O&M specialist.

 To review the description of the roles of the TSVI and COMS go to the CEC-DVI website.